-- 1. Controllable cost - 2.
-Non-controllable cost

-- 1. Controllable Cost: CIMA defines controllable cost as "Cost chargeable to a cost centre, which can be influenced by the action of the person in whom control of the centre is vested." - In practice all variable cost are controllable cost. - Example: Direct cost i.e. direct material cost, direct laour cost. - 2.
-Non-Controllable Cost: CIMA defines non-controllable cost as a "Cost chargeable to a cost centre which cannot be influenced by the action of the person in whom control of the centre is vested." - In practice all fixed costs are non-controllable cost.
-Therefore such cost cannot be controlled by the responsibility manager. - Example: Expenditure on any service department is controlled by the manager of that service department but if such expenditure is apportioned to production on dept. then manager of that production dept. cannot control the expenditure of the service department.
+Controllable Cost: CIMA defines controllable cost as "Cost chargeable to a cost centre, which can be influenced by the action of the person in whom control of the centre is vested."

+In practice all variable cost are controllable cost.

+Example: Direct cost i.e. direct material cost, direct labour cost.

+2. Non-Controllable Cost: CIMA defines non-controllable cost as a "Cost chargeable to a cost centre which cannot be influenced by the action of the person in whom control of the centre is vested."

+In practice all fixed costs are non-controllable cost.
+Therefore such cost cannot be controlled by the responsibility manager.

+Example: Expenditure on any service department is controlled by the manager of that service department but if such expenditure is apportioned to production on dept. then manager of that production dept. cannot control the expenditure of the service department.
-Space to write important points for revision -

-Classification of Cost : By Costs for Managerial Decision Making

-Q.10.1 2014 - May [5] (b) (i) Descriptive
+Q. 11.3 2014 - May [5] (b) (i) Descriptive

-Explain the following:
+he following: (2 marks)

-Explicit costs (2 marks)
+Explicit of (2 marks)